wrightsamuel/gastric_tcr_analysis/README.md

 Fig. 3B, E-J: Use 20251124_initial_tr_analysis.ipynb and read in the scRNA/TCR-seq data as the adata object.
 You do not need the adata_t object.
 You will need to use the tcells_UCell_TRsig_scored.csv object.

-Fig. 3C-D: Use 20251124_tr_pheno_dists.ipynb and read in the scRNA/TCR-seq data as the adat object.
+Fig. 3C-D: Use 20251124_tr_pheno_dists.ipynb and read in the scRNA/TCR-seq data as the adata object.
+Do not run the second line down of the second cell as this was used for sensitivity analysis and does not reflect correct progression assignments.
 You do not need the adata_t object.
 You will need the tcells_UCell_TRsig_scored.csv object and the alluvial.py function.

 ## Figure 4

+Fig. 4A-C: Use 20251127_blood_tcr_analysis.ipynb and read in the scRNA/TCR-seq data as the adata object.
+Do not run the second line down of the second cell as this was used for sensitivity analysis and does not reflect correct progression assignments.
+Load in beta CDR3 sequences from the blood TCR files.
+You will also need the beta CDR3 sequences from non-naive/early memory cells in the tumor in a file called single_cell_sequences_wo_t_naive_early_memory.csv, which is produced towards the bottom of the 20251124_initial_tr_analysis.ipynb notebook.

 ## Further questions